 Arguing in favour of the proposition will be, in order of appearance, Carmen Lawrence, Greg Barns and John Hewson.
 Arguing against the proposition will be Helen Kroger, Shaun Carney and Penny Wong.

+John Hewson is an economic and financial expert with experience in academia, business, government and the financial system.
 He has worked as an economist for the Australian Treasury, the Reserve Bank, the IMF and as an advisor to two successive federal treasurers and the prime minister.
 He is curre...
 Read more

 Senator Helen Kroger has been in Federal Parliament since 2008 following an extensive career in small business, corporate fundraising and Human Resource Management.
 Helen has also been a reformist as a former Victorian State President and federal Vice President of the Liberal Party.
 She is the Chair...
 Read more

 Carmen Lawrence is Winthrop Professor at the School of Psychology at the University of Western Australia.
 She is a former Premier of Western Australia and federal government minister.
 After training as a research psychologist at the University of Western Australia and lecturing in a number of Austra...
 Read more

 Penny Wong is the Leader of the Opposition in the Senate and Shadow Minister for Foreign Affairs.
 Penny was born in Malaysia.
 As an eight year old she moved to Australia with her family and settled in Adelaide.
 Penny graduated in law and arts from the University of Adelaide.
 She went on to practice ...
 Read more